Clemson tops No. 1 Florida State in series opener; Brittle’s hitting streak ends

 Florida State, the nation’s consensus No. 1 team, fell to 40-10 overall and 21-4 in the ACC.

-Clemson will go for a series win and postseason resume booster at 1 p.m.
-Sunday at Doug Kingsmore Stadium.
-Sunday’s gametime was moved up due to the threat of inclement weather.
+Clemson will go for a series win and postseason resume booster at 1 p.m. today at Doug Kingsmore Stadium.
+Today’s game time was moved up due to the threat of inclement weather.

 The only bad news for Clemson on Saturday was that Thomas Brittle went 0 for 3 to end his 22-game hitting streak.